sandboxie-plus/Sandboxie/.github/ISSUE_TEMPLATE/bug_report.md

  - Please mention in which version this bug got introduced, because it acts as a guide for testers and developers.
  - Please mention any security software running in the background, even if the real-time protection is disabled.

-**If you have a compatibility issue**
+**If you had a compatibility issue or a crash**
- - Please add a reference link to the program not working properly in Sandboxie.
+ - Please add a download link to the program not working properly in Sandboxie.
  - Please consider to take a log and make it available for analysis: https://git.io/Jwj2y
+ - Please attach the actual memory dump and NOT the simple output, which often turns out to be insufficient for a proper analysis.

 **Additional context**
 Add any other context about the problem here.